paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-064-agricultural-research-extension-and-teaching.md

   (C) to ensure that the faculty of small, mid-sized, and minority-serving institutions who have not previously been successful in obtaining competitive grants under this subsection receive a portion of the grants;

-  (D) to improve research, extension, and education capabilities in States (as defined in [section 3103 of this title](./chapter-064-agricultural-research-extension-and-teaching.md#section-3103)) in which institutions have been less successful in receiving funding under this subsection, based on a 3-year rolling average of funding levels; and
+  (D) to improve research, extension, and education capabilities in States (as defined in [section 3103 of this title](./chapter-064-agricultural-research-extension-and-teaching.md#section-3103)) in which institutions have been less successful in receiving funding under this subsection, based on a 3-year rolling average of funding levels;

-  (E) to eligible entities to carry out the specific proposals submitted under procedures established under paragraph (4)(F) only if such specific proposals are consistent with a priority area specified in paragraph (2).
+  (E) to eligible entities to carry out the specific proposals submitted under procedures established under paragraph (4)(F) only if such specific proposals are consistent with a priority area specified in paragraph (2); and

+  (F) to an institution to carry out collaboration in biomedical and agricultural research using existing research models.

 (7) **Eligible entities** — The Secretary may make grants to carry out research, extension, and education under this subsection to—